chiggachiggayeah/weatherman/weatherman.md

 "I'd like to think otherwise.
 I would.
 But...what else could it be."

 "I just told you!
 This game's older than you boy.
 And there are a lot of people that what that machine out of your hands.
 You might have the best machine but there are others.
-I even had for a while."
+I even had one for a while."

 "?"